 Flowers on flowers on flowers.
 Welcome to the “loosey goosey” style and wonky world of Australian artist Liv Lee – whose artwork takes root in her back garden.

 This interview is part of a TOPIA series in partnership with Face This.
-The Dutch charity brings together international street artists with Indonesian school kids to help them turn drawings into merch to support the children’s education.
-We’ll introduce one artist each month as new designs drop.
+The Dutch charity brings together street artists with Indonesian school kids to turn children’s drawings into merch to support their education.
 Read all the interviews.

 Painting bunches of bendy bananas, droopy tulips, and misshapen melons, Lee takes a fun look at nature through surface design – the developing of patterns and prints – finding pleasing motifs out of wobbly interpretations of plants, flowers and fruit.